Tag: grow

 The implication of today’s reading in Lamentations is that this came suddenly, or that all the preparations were annihilated.
 The sad reality is that sometimes things that came “suddenly” were actually quite predictable.
 God sent multiple prophets.
 Before the Israelites even entered the Promised Land, Moses had warned them.
 It shouldn’t have been a surprise.

 We can look around us and see plenty of people who follow this same pattern.
-Whether they make bad relationship decisions, decisions, career decisions, education decisions, or something else, they continue to make the same mistake and what went wrong.
+Whether they make bad decisions, money decisions, career decisions, education decisions, or something else, they continue to make the same mistake and what went wrong.

 God wasn’t upset with the Israelites for making mistakes or even wandering away, except that they continued to do it until it became the lifestyle.